ngarre/RentACar/README.md

 ### 2. Database Configuration

-1. Create the database and tables (cars, users) in MariaDB.
+1. Create the database and tables (coches, usuarios) in MariaDB.
 2. Adjust the credentials in the `application.properties` file or the corresponding file for your setup (depending on how your project is structured).

 ---